pagkly/Zed/Investopedia3/Present Value of an Annuity.md

 ## Understanding the Present Value of an Annuity

-Because of the [time value of money](https://www.investopedia.com/terms/t/timevalueofmoney.asp), money received today is worth more than the same amount of money in the future because it can be invested in the meantime.
+Because of the [[time value of money]](https://www.investopedia.com/terms/t/timevalueofmoney.asp), money received today is worth more than the same amount of money in the future because it can be invested in the meantime.
 By the same logic, $5,000 received today is worth more than the same amount spread over five annual installments of $1,000 each.

 The future value of money is calculated using a discount rate.
 The discount rate refers to an interest rate or an assumed rate of return on other investments over the same duration as the payments.
-The smallest discount rate used in these calculations is the [risk-free rate of return](https://www.investopedia.com/terms/r/risk-freerate.asp).
+The smallest discount rate used in these calculations is the [[risk-free rate of return]](https://www.investopedia.com/terms/r/risk-freerate.asp).
 U.S. Treasury bonds are generally considered to be the closest thing to a risk-free investment, so their return is often used for this purpose.

 #### Present Value of an Annuity

 ## Example of the Present Value of an Annuity

-The formula for the present value of an [ordinary annuity,](https://www.investopedia.com/terms/o/ordinaryannuity.asp) as opposed to an [annuity due](https://www.investopedia.com/terms/a/annuitydue.asp) is below.
+The formula for the present value of an [[ordinary annuity,]](https://www.investopedia.com/terms/o/ordinaryannuity.asp) as opposed to an [[annuity due]](https://www.investopedia.com/terms/a/annuitydue.asp) is below.
 (An ordinary annuity pays interest at the end of a particular period, rather than at the beginning, as is the case with an annuity due.)

 P\=PMT×1−(1(1+r)n)rwhere:P\=Present value of an annuity streamPMT\=Dollar amount of each annuity paymentr\=Interest rate (also known as discount rate)n\=Number of periods in which payments will be made\\begin{aligned} &\\text{P} = \\text{PMT} \\times \\frac { 1 - \\Big ( \\frac { 1 }{ ( 1 + r ) ^ n } \\Big ) }{ r } \\\\ &\\textbf{where:} \\\\ &\\text{P} = \\text{Present value of an annuity stream} \\\\ &\\text{PMT} = \\text{Dollar amount of each annuity payment} \\\\ &r = \\text{Interest rate (also known as discount rate)} \\\\ &n = \\text{Number of periods in which payments will be made} \\\\ \\end{aligned}